Religious debates over the Harry Potter series: Rowling and the Inklings

-"I adored [Lewis' books] when I was a child," Rowling told The Sydney Morning Herald in 2001, "I got so caught up I didn't think C. S. Lewis was especially preachy.
-Reading them now I find that his subliminal message isn't very subliminal".
-In an interview with Lev Grossman in 2005, she said, "There comes a point [in Lewis' The Last Battle] where Susan, who was the older girl, is lost to Narnia because she becomes interested in lipstick.
+"I adored [Lewis's books] when I was a child.", Rowling told The Sydney Morning Herald in 2001.
+"I got so caught up I didn't think C. S. Lewis was especially preachy.
+Reading them now I find that his subliminal message isn't very subliminal."
+In an interview with Lev Grossman in 2005, she said: "There comes a point [in Lewis's The Last Battle] where Susan, who was the older girl, is lost to Narnia because she becomes interested in lipstick.
 She's become irreligious basically because she found sex.
 I have a big problem with that."

-"I did not set out to convert anyone to Christianity," she told Time in 2007; "I wasn't trying to do what C. S. Lewis did.
+"I did not set out to convert anyone to Christianity.", she told Time in 2007.
+"I wasn't trying to do what C. S. Lewis did.
 It is perfectly possible to live a very moral life without a belief in God, and I think it's perfectly possible to live a life peppered with ill-doing and believe in God."

-As regards Tolkien, Rowling said in 2000 that "I didn't read The Hobbit until after the first Harry book was written, though I read Lord of the Rings when I was nineteen.
+Regarding Tolkien, Rowling said in 2000 that: "I didn't read The Hobbit until after the first Harry book was written, though I read Lord of the Rings when I was nineteen.
 I think, setting aside the obvious fact that we both use myth and legend, that the similarities are fairly superficial.
 Tolkien created a whole new mythology, which I would never claim to have done.
 On the other hand, I think I have better jokes."